Raedin24/School/DCIT 318 Programming II/Session 2.md

 3. *protected* - Member is accessible inside the type and any type that inherits it
 4. *public* - Member is accessible everywhere
 5. *internal protected* - Combines internal and protected
 6. *private protected* - Member is accessible inside the type, *or* any type that inherits from the type and is in the same assembly.
-Only availabe from **C# 7.2**
+Only available from **C# 7.2**

 # Class Members
 This includes all members declared in the class (except *constructors* and *finalizers*), and all members declared in all classes in the inheritance hierarchy